MiromanovDaniil/script-service-frontend/README.md

 ```

 Notifications about saved scripts, scenes and login events appear in the top
 right corner of the screen.
+Each one includes a subtle progress bar showing how
-They display in green and fade away after a few
+long it will stay visible.
+Notifications display in a green theme and fade away
-seconds.
+after a few seconds.

 Enjoy building your scripts! :sparkles: